k98kurz/micropycelium/readme.md

 system; then, I got some ESP32 devices and decided to start experimenting, and I realized that it had to be paired down and more focused to have a chance of actually working.
-Since the main goal of the Pycelium/Mycelium concept has been inexpensive routers automagically creating a mesh network, it made sense to start with some actual hardware running micropython, hence micropycelium as the home of the first serious attempt at implementation.
+Since the main goal of the Pycelium/Mycelium concept has been inexpensive routers automagically creating a routed mesh network, it made sense to start with some actual hardware running micropython, hence micropycelium as the home of the first serious attempt at implementation.

 ## Status/Roadmap